Finding a Therapist

 - How will you know if your sessions with them are helping move you towards your goals?

-Here are three major questions to reflect on after meeting with a therapist:
+Post-session reflection can make a big difference as well.
+Here are five major questions to reflect on after meeting with a therapist:

 - Do they seem knowledgeable and competent?